 This leads us to train the muscles in the same way.
 By providing a training stress that the trunk must work against to prevent movement we are teaching the abs, obliques, lower back etc to work together to stabilise our spine and transfer force up the chain.

-A few of our favourite exercises to achieve this are anti-rotation reaches (seen above), side planks, pallof presses & hand walkouts to name just a few.
+A few of our favourite exercises to achieve this are anti-rotation reaches (seen above), kneeling side planks, pallof presses & hand walkouts to name just a few (click on exercises to see video demonstrations).
 They can still be performed with little to no equipment but work on anti-rotation, anti side flexion, and anti flexion/extension.
 There are also numerous ways to progress and regress these exercises meaning whatever stage of fitness and training you are in there will be an appropriate option for you.

 By Alex Adams